Molecular Parity Nonconservation in Nuclear Spin Couplings: Conclusions

-In conclusion, the nuclear spin dependent parity nonconserving contribution to the \textit{J}-coupling Hamiltonian in diatomic molecules puts observation of molecular PNC within the reach of current atomic vapor cell magnetometers, even for molecules containing relatively light atoms such as HF.
-The main systematic error will be the generation of AC magnetic fields that could dive singlet-triplet spin transitions and mimic the PNC signal.
-However, with proper design of electrodes the magnitude of the systematic error can be reduced below the level of the PNC signal.
-We note that this method should also work for more complicated molecules, as long as they have appropriate symmetry.
+In conclusion, the nuclear spin dependent parity nonconserving contribution to the \textit{J}-coupling Hamiltonian in diatomic molecules puts observation of molecular PNC within the reach of current atomic vapor-cell magnetometers, even for molecules containing relatively light atoms such as HF.
+A detailed analysis of systematic effects will need to be carried out in conjunction with a specific experimental design; many potentially dangerous systematic effects can be discriminated based on several available reversals: that of the initial magnetization, detection direction, and and the phase of the applied electric field modulation.
+Additional tell-tale features of the useful signal include the fact that the signal appears at at frequency different from the frequency with which the electric field is modulated; moreover the PNC-signal frequency scales as the square of the amplitude of the applied field [see Eq.\,\eqref{Eq:AverageD}].

+For simplicity we considered diatomic molecules as an example.
+However, this method should work also for more complicated non-chiral polar molecules.
+The size of the respective PNC effect can be estimated using Eq.\,\eqref{Eq:final_PNC}.
+For molecules with spin-1/2 nuclei in the range $7\le Z\le 81$, the PNC coupling is likely to be between a few $\mu$Hz and a few mHz as suggested by the estimates \eqref{estimate_HF} and \eqref{estimate_TlF}.